mddub/pancreabble/README.md

 # this installs libpebble2
 sudo pip install libpebble2

+#reboot the computer to make sure the correct bluetoothd is loaded...I needed to
+sudo reboot
 ````

 You can confirm your bluetooth version via this command: `bluetoothd --version`